-In Naples, this dish is often more of a thick soup.
-However, some people prefer to make a drier version like this pasta with mussels and beans recipe.
+In Naples, pasta with mussels and beans is often more of a thick soup.
+However, some people prefer to make a drier version like this recipe.
 In the soup version, the pasta is typically cooked together with the beans in broth.
 It’s a lot more filling and heavier.
 So, in my opinion better suited to colder weather!
 In this drier version, I cooked the pasta very al dente separately and then finished it off with the tomatoes and beans.

 I cooked the mussels on their own and just added them at the end.
 This is also the way it is done traditionally as mussels really don’t need much cooking!

 The most traditional beans used in pasta and beans soups in Italy are borlotti or cannellini.
 Both types can be used in this recipe.
 Some Italians use both together!
-I followed a pasta with mussels and beans recipe which called for black beans.
-Again, because I think the end dish is lighter and also I loved the colour.
+I followed a recipe which called for black beans.
+Again, because I think the end dish is lighter and also I loved the colour!
 Sounds silly, but we eat with our eyes too!
 And, the black beans and mussels contrasted so well with the tomatoes and pasta.
-This dish looked as beautiful as it tasted!
+This dish tasted as beautiful as it looked!